 Some services that help with key distribution and deployment:

-You can also read in keys from a file or via command if you donât want to hardcode them in wg0.conf
+You can also read in keys from a file or via command if you donât want to hardcode them in wg0.conf, this makes managing keys via 3rd party service much easier:

 [Interface]